stIncMale/stincmale.github.io/_drafts/examples.markdown

 # These dates must be specified in the RFC 3339 (https://tools.ietf.org/html/rfc3339) format,
 # e.g. 1985-04-12T23:20:50.52Z or 2020-04-24T20:08:00−06:00 because they are used in Atom feed.
 date: 2020-04-26T12:00:00+00:00
+# A data without a day or a month may be specified here.
+custom_post_date: 2020
 custom_update_date: 2020-05-28T10:57:00−06:00
 custom_keywords: [keyword1, keyword2]
 custom_description: Markup and style examples.